CCCMcluster/CCCM-IM-handbook/part1/communication.md

 Two of the most common ways to respresent colour are RGB and CMYK.
 RGB, commonly used on websites can be shown as a hex number or RGB number.
 For printed materials where colour accuracy is important, CYMK is typically used.
 Not all software supports the CMYK colour space, so if color accuracy is important you may want to use an Adobe tool such as Illustrator or In Design to apply finishing touches to print materials.[^footnote3]

 ## Presenting
-Having a great data collection system, doing great analysis and creating effective visuals dont nescessarily lead to informing or changing decision by themselves.
+Having a great data collection system, doing great analysis and creating effective visuals don't necessarily lead to informing or changing decision by themselves.
 An important skill for IMOs that is often overlooked is the importance of verbal communication and presentation skills, be in in an in-person context such as a Cluster meeting or as is becoming more common, web-based calls.
 These meeting offer an important window of opportunity where, if communicated clearly and in a convincing manner a good analysis can meet it's objectives.

 The following video is an example of effective communication, where the speaker shows a clear understanding of his audience(s), succinctly describes the context, the cause, the call for action (giving specific examples) and the urgency and scale.
 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/PQNmfBY9HRo?controls=0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>